atiselsts/atiselsts/README.md

 ### Collaboration 🤝

-Get in touch if you're interested discussing a research & development projects on:
+Get in touch if you're interested in discussing research & development projects:

-* embedded software and protocol development (Contiki-NG, TSCH and others)
+* on embedded software and protocol development (Contiki-NG, TSCH and others)
-* web3 (Uniswap analytics, Solidity or Python apps that connect with Uniswap)
+* on web3 (Uniswap analytics, Solidity or Python apps that connect with Uniswap)

 ### For students 🎓